 For sexual health information and advice for trans women, trans feminine and non-binary people, and anyone assigned male at birth (AMAB) but who identifies differently, please visit The Terence Higgins Trust

-Can STIs be transmitted from woman to woman?
+Can a sexually transmitted infection (STI) be transmitted from woman to woman?

+Yes.
 You can still get sexually transmitted infections (STIs) from sexual activity between women.
-Oral sex and sharing sex toys are two of the more common ways women who have sex with women can get an STI, but some STIs can be passed on through intimate skin-on-skin contact and mutual masturbation too.
-You should get an STI test between each sexual partner.
+Oral sex and sharing sex toys are two of the more common ways women who have sex with women can get an STI, but some STIs can be passed on through intimate skin-to-skin contact and mutual masturbation too.
+It’s worth getting checked out regularly, see how often below.

 What are common STI symptoms?

 Some signs you may have an STI include:

 an unusual discharge from the vagina or anus

 lumps or skin growths around the genitals or bottom (anus)

 unusual vaginal bleeding

 itchy genitals or anus